TonnyLee123/DS/Linked List.md

 Simple Linked List – move or traverse the linked list in only one direction Doubly Linked List – move or traverse the linked list in both directions (Forward and Backward) Circular Linked List – the last node of the linked list contains the link of the first/head node of the linked list in its next pointer and the first/head node contains the link of the last node of the linked list in its prev pointer

+# Representation of Linked Lists
+- Represented by a pointer to the first node of the linked list.
+- The first node is called the head of the linked list.
+- empty linked list, then the value of the head points to NULL.
+- Each node in a list consists of at least two parts:
+  - A Data Item (we can store integer, strings, or any type of data).
+  - Pointer (Or Reference) to the next node (connects one node to another) or An address of another node In C, represent a node using structures